savvyfulmali06/python/README.md

 # python
-Hackerearth &amp; Hackerrank python problem solutions repository
+I have created this repository to store Hackerearth &amp; Hackerrank python problem solutions.